 #Generate Sprites with Grunt / Gulp / Node

-If you're using Grunt, Gulp, or Node in general, css-sprite is a wonderful node package that creates sprites from a glob of images.
+If you're using Grunt, Gulp, or Node in general, (now called sprity) is a wonderful node package that creates sprites from a glob of images.
 Sprity has a lot of great features including formatting output as PNG, JPG (or Data URIs of those), and stylesheet generation in CSS, LESS, Sass, and Stylus.

 To compile sprites via command line, install css-sprite globally with: